garybgenett/gary-os/README.md

 The 'install' target can be run any number of times without issue.
 Make sure to install GRUB as the absolute last step.

+All that is left are a few key items to make the system ready for use.

-  * Update '/etc/fstab' with location of the filesystem
+  * Update '/etc/fstab' with location of the root filesystem
   * Set hostname in '/etc/conf.d/hostname'

-CHANGE THE PASSWORD: `passwd root`
+  * Change the password: `passwd root`

+Enjoy your new system!

 **Modifications**